 How can you get the best out of people if they know they’re not meaningful to you?

 At Plante Moran, we have a similar notion — our “relatively jerk-free” culture.
-Dating back over 90 years, it’s a modification of co-founder Frank Moran’s original “no jerks allowed” policy.
+Dating back nearly 100 years, it’s a modification of co-founder Frank Moran’s original “no jerks allowed” policy.
 The word “relatively” was added because, as Frank conceded, everyone can occasionally have a bad day.
 Scott and Frank both recognized that cementing policies like these into an organization’s culture ensures staff and customers get to work with great people who treat each other with the respect they deserve.

 Scott points out that, with any organizational culture, the tone starts at the top.
 “People are always watching.
 They watch how we, as a leadership team, engage with each other.
 Do we support each other?
 Are we critical of each other?
 This sets the tone for how they work with each other.”